 The Guide was developed from work done at THIS Institute to help researchers at the Department of Public Health and Primary Care who are considering paying fees to their PPI representatives.

-Comprehensive updated payment guidance was published by NIHR in April 2021, covering good practice, budgeting, payment rates, welfare benefits, tax and employment status and payments for children and young people and more topics.
+Comprehensive updated payment guidance was published for researchers and coordinators by NIHR in April 2021, covering good practice, budgeting, payment rates, welfare benefits, tax and employment status and payments for children and young people and more topics.
+This shorter guide is aimed at PPI contributors.

 As the COVID-19 period continues, researchers are adjusting to using virtual tools for all their PPI work and for building connections with patients and the public.